Skip to content

 Sweet Potatoes

-I love feta cheese in combination with sweet potatoes!
+I love feta cheese and sweet potatoes!

-Check out my sweet potato casserole.
+If you do too, then you should check out my sweet potato casserole.

 And have you ever tried the combination of watermelon en feta cheese?

-You will love it, check it out here!
 There is another dish that I can highly recommend: it is a classic Greek prawn dish by the name of prawns saganaki or prawns in a lovely tomato, feta cheese and ouzo sauce!

-Recipes with Feta Cheese
+More Recipes with Feta Cheese

-Other recipes with feta cheese here on my website that I can think of right now?
+Do I have other recipes with feta cheese here on my website that I can think of right now?

 Let me see.